WikiAgents/WikiAgents/bookstack/init/books/content_task/quick_shot_agent.md

 ##### Description
 A simple agent that uses its' immediate output to accomplish tasks.
+Supports custom system prompts but no tools.
+For demonstration purpose.

 ---